ccrma/fauck/README.md

 ### Prerequisites for all platforms

+**After fauck is built, it must be used with ChucK 1.5.2.0 or newer.**

 You must install [cmake](https://cmake.org/download/) and [git](https://git-scm.com/downloads) so that they're accessible in Terminal/cmd prompts.

 You may need to execute `git submodule update --init --recursive` in the `fauck` directory to make sure all submodules are cloned.